 Foods to Choose: dark leafy greens, citrus fruits, beans, peas, and lentils

 Why?
 Proper hydration is essential for all functions of the body, from preventing fatigue, ensuring proper sodium-potassium balance, and keeping us alert and energized.
 It’s important for heart health as well because drinking adequate amounts of water each day usually means you’re not drinking as many sugar-filled sodas or juices that can lead to weight gain and other health complications.

 Drinks to Choose: water (of course), but if you don’t love it plain, try it infused with berries, cucumbers, mint, or whatever extra fruits you have on hand!

 Your heart is one of the most important organs in your body, and many foods aid in its health.
-By incorporating these nutrient dense foods, over time you can improve your heart health and set yourself up for longer term wellness.
+By incorporating these nutrient dense foods, over time you can support a healthy heart that sets you up for longer term wellness.